 The wind was still howling, and the new stand I was in was rockin’.
 I hoped to see another hog and get my second chance as the light began to shine, and I saw four whitetails in the field in front of me.

 I set up and was ready as soon as shooting light came.
 It wasn’t long before those whitetail deer feeding in front of the stand headed off into the trees.
 I watched as various critters came and went.

 First came two turkey hens.

 They fed and groomed themselves as I sat at clicked away, taking their pictures.

 He posed for me while I caught him on my camera.

-Before long I was being picked up and heading back to the cabin.
+Before long, I was being picked up and heading back to the cabin.
 The group had bagged two hogs in the two days.
-Not bad at all considering the high winds we dealt with.
-The ladies were cheery but there was some sadness that our fun weekend was already over.
-We had some fun memories together and can not wait to do it again.
-If you ever get the chance to join in a ladies hunt, you will love it!
+Not bad at all, considering the high winds we dealt with.
+The ladies were cheery, but there was some sadness that our fun weekend was already over.
+We had some fun memories together, and can not wait to do it again.
+If you ever get the chance to join a ladies’ hunt, you will love it!